Active Substance: irbesartan

 How is Aprovel used?

-Aprovel is taken by mouth, with or without food.
-The usual recommended dose is 150 mg once a day.
+The usual recommended dose of Aprovel is 150 mg once a day.
 If the blood pressure is not sufficiently controlled, the dose can be increased to 300 mg a day or other medicines for hypertension can be added, such as hydrochlorothiazide.
 A starting dose of 75 mg can be used in patients receiving haemodialysis (a blood clearance technique) or in patients over 75 years of age.

 How does Aprovel work?